Cree: First contact

-In Manitoba, the Cree were first contacted by Europeans in 1682, at the mouth of the Nelson and Hayes rivers by a Hudson's Bay Company (HBC) party traveling about 100 mi inland.
-In the south, contact was later.
-In 1732 in what is now northwestern Ontario, Pierre Gaultier de Varennes, sieur de La Vérendrye, met with an assembled group of 200 Cree warriors near present-day Fort Frances, as well as with the Monsoni, (a branch of the Ojibwe).
+In Manitoba, the Cree were first contacted by Europeans in 1682, at the mouth of the Nelson and Hayes rivers by a Hudson's Bay Company (HBC) party travelling about 100 mi inland.
+In the south, in 1732; Pierre Gaultier de Varennes, sieur de La Vérendrye, in what is now northwestern Ontario, met with an assembled group of 200 Cree warriors near present-day Fort Frances, as well as with the Monsoni, (Moose Cree, a branch of the Ojibwe).
 Both groups had donned war paint in preparation to an attack on the Dakota and another group of Ojibwe.

 After acquiring firearms from the HBC, the Cree moved as traders into the plains, acting as middlemen with the HBC.

-First Nation communities
+Communities

 Naskapi

 The Naskapi are the Innu First Nations inhabiting a region of northeastern Quebec and Labrador, Canada.
 The Naskapi are traditionally nomadic peoples, in contrast with the territorial Montagnais, the other segment of Innu.
 The Naskapi language and culture is quite different from the Montagnais, in which the dialect changes from y to n as in "Iiyuu" versus "Innu".
 Iyuw Iyimuun is the Innu dialect spoken by the Naskapi.
 Today, the Naskapi are settled into two communities: Kawawachikamach Quebec and Natuashish, Newfoundland and Labrador.

 The Naskapi Nation of Kawawachikamach is located in the Naskapi village of Kawawachikamach, 15 km northeast of Schefferville, Quebec.
 The village is in the reserve of the same name.

 The Mushuau Innu First Nation, located in the community of Natuashish, Newfoundland and Labrador, is located in the Natuashish 2 reserve on the coast of Labrador.

-Montagnais
+Innu

-Eastern Montagnais
+Eastern Innu

-Innus of Ekuanitshit live on their reserve of Mingan, Quebec, at the mouth of the Mingan River of the Saint Lawrence River in the Côte-Nord (north shore) region.
+Innus of Ekuanitshit live on their reserve of Mingan, Quebec, at the mouth of the Mingan River of the St. Lawrence River in the Côte-Nord (north shore) region.

-Innu Takuaikan Uashat Mak Mani-Utenam based in Sept-Îles, Quebec, in the Côte-Nord region on the Saint Lawrence River.
+Innu Takuaikan Uashat Mak Mani-Utenam based in Sept-Îles, Quebec, in the Côte-Nord region on the St. Lawrence River.
 They own two reserves: Maliotenam 27A, 16 km east of Sept-Îles, and Uashat 27, within Sept-Îles.

-Innu Nation of Matimekush-Lac John is based out of Schefferville, Quebec.
+Innu Nation of Matimekush-Lac John is based in Schefferville, Quebec.
 One reserve, Matimekosh, is an enclave of Schefferville.
 The other, Lac-John, is 2 km outside the town.

-Première Nation des Innus de Nutashkuan is based on their reserve of Natashquan 1 or Nutashkuan.
+Première Nation des Innus de Nutashkuan is based on their reserve of Nutashkuan or Natashquan.
 The reserve is located on the north shore of the Gulf of Saint Lawrence at the mouth of the Natashquan River.